EssayPublished · 10 min read

 There are gods that should be killed.
 There are idols that should be broken.
 There are religious pictures so crude, cruel, sentimental, manipulative, or childish that rejecting them is not rebellion against truth.
 It is obedience to it.

-But killing a god is not the same as killing God.
+Because killing a god is not the same as killing God.

 What judges judgment?